Tag Archives: Emory Cohen

 You can almost smell the environment.

-The bad teeth, foul language, and tacky midwestern accents, all portray the loneliness of these characters and how they cling to the club for dear life.
+The bad teeth, foul language, and tacky Midwestern accents all portray the loneliness of these characters and their clinging to the club for dear life.

 Brooklyn-2015